united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/customdatacontracts/_index.md

 ## Topic Structure in Custom Data Contracts

-The topic structure follows the same rules as specified in the [Data Contracts / API](https://umh.docs.umh.app/docs/datacontracts/#topic-structure) page, untill the schema depended content.
+The topic structure follows the same rules as specified in the [Data Contracts / API]({{< ref "/docs/datacontracts#topic-structure" >}}) page, until the schema-dependent content.

-The schema dependend content depends on your configuration of the deployed custom Data Bridges.
+The schema-dependent content depends on your configuration of the deployed custom Data Bridges.

 ### Add custom schema